 Online learning options are becoming more and more popular at American colleges and universities.
 Online classes are great for students who have busy schedules or for those who just want to study on their own time.

-In 2019-2020, 26,739 students took at least one online class at California State University - Los Angeles.
-This is an increase from the 8,819 students who took online classes the previous year.
+In 2020-2021, 25,122 students took at least one online class at California State University - Los Angeles.
+This is a decrease from the 26,739 students who took online classes the previous year.

 |Year||Took at Least One Online Class||Took All Classes Online|